Clean energy advocates propose lower-cost, lower-emission carbon plan option

-“The modeling filed by NCSEA and our partners demonstrates that cleaner, proven technologies are hands-down the best option for ratepayers,” said Peter Ledford, Director of Policy & General Counsel with the NC Sustainable Energy Association.
+“The modeling filed by NCSEA, and our partners demonstrates that cleaner, proven technologies are hands-down the best option for ratepayers,” said Peter Ledford, director of policy & general counsel with the NCSEA.
 “It should no longer be a question of cost versus carbon.
 We’re now seeing that lower carbon technologies are some of the most cost-effective options across the board, as seen here, which resulted in 2-7% in additional savings for Duke customers.”

 “Duke’s carbon plan is deeply flawed and relies too heavily on natural gas, nuclear energy, and risky investments in unproven technology.
-But this modeling shows that a less costly plan, which also significantly reduces emissions, is possible for North Carolina,” said Luis Martinez, Director of Southeast Energy at Natural Resources Defense Council.
+But this modeling shows that a less costly plan, which also significantly reduces emissions, is possible for North Carolina,” said Luis Martinez, director of southeast energy at NRDC.
 “North Carolina already has the tools it needs to meet its 2030 carbon targets: energy efficiency, renewables and storage.”

 “The carbon plan is, ultimately, a climate plan.
 It’s a major opportunity to shape the world we live in and raise our families in,” said Mikaela Curry, senior representative for the Sierra Club’s Beyond Coal campaign in the Carolinas.
 “North Carolina can, and must, fully transition from the dirty coal and fracked gas that poison our air and water and endanger the lives of Black, Indigenous and communities of color who bear the brunt of environmental pollution.
 We hope that after hearing directly from concerned customers across the state, and taking into account fact-based data from expert stakeholders, commissioners will adopt a plan that captures the full potential of energy efficiency and wind and solar power as cost-saving, emission-free resources that benefit people and the planet.”

-“Utility plans to invest in new gas power plants are risky on a number of fronts, particularly opening up customers to higher bills driven by volatile fuel prices and stranded assets,” said Maggie Shober, Research Director for the Southern Alliance for Clean Energy.
+“Utility plans to invest in new gas power plants are risky on a number of fronts, particularly opening up customers to higher bills driven by volatile fuel prices and stranded assets,” said Maggie Shober, research director for SACE.
 “Our analysis shows that investments in energy efficiency, renewable energy, and storage are the best way to meet future electricity demand while managing the risk of higher customer bills in the future.”

 “This modeling proves that we can meet state carbon-reduction requirements on time and in a cleaner and more affordable way than suggested by Duke Energy.
-This new modeling also shows us a no-regrets pathway that benefits the growth of our clean energy economy and creates a healthier environment for North Carolinians,” said David Neal, senior attorney with the Southern Environmental Law Center.
+This new modeling also shows us a no-regrets pathway that benefits the growth of our clean energy economy and creates a healthier environment for North Carolinians,” said David Neal, senior attorney with SELC.
 “Relying more on low-cost renewable energy and treating energy efficiency as a priority resource will continue to make our grid stronger and more reliable, costing less on customer bills than Duke’s proposals while bringing us a lower carbon future.”

 About the North Carolina Sustainable Energy Association